 But as I stood fiddling with the rows upon rows of locks, some dated back to 2010 and being destroyed by rust, others thick, heavy-duty industrial size locks weighing over a pound, I had a different thought.
 These locks are really heavy!

 It made me remember something that I read in an article about the Parisian locks.
 The municipal government had claimed there were problems with love locks and had started removing them asserting they were damaging the structural integrity of the bridges.
 I thought that was silly, knowing that bridges are always designed to hold far more weight than they are likely to hold at any one time.
 “What harm can a few tiny padlocks do,” I’d thought.
 Now as I stared at the wall of industrial strength metal covering both sides of the bridge, I realized this mass of locks was likely to add several tons of continuous pressure weighing down the bridge.
 When I went home and did some reading, I found an estimate that the love locks can add over 330 pounds of weight to a single section of metal grate.
-It suddenly didn’t seem inconceivable that the weight could damage the bridge if it applied ever-increasing pressure over many years.
-This is especially troubling in the US where our transportation infrastructure is dangerously under-resourced and one in nine bridges is already structurally unsafe.
-Even if it doesn’t cause complete failure, the locks can still cause problems.
-In 2007, a lampost on Rome’s Ponte Milvio bridge collapsed under the weight of the several hundred padlocks.
+It suddenly didn’t seem inconceivable that the weight could damage the bridge if it applied constant to increasing pressure over many years.
+I’m not sure what bridge maintenance is like in Paris, but in the U.S. our transportation infrastructure is dangerously under-resourced and one in nine bridges is already structurally unsafe.
+Even if it didn’t cause complete failure, the locks can still cause problems.
+In 2007, a lampost on Rome’s Ponte Milvio bridge collapsed under the weight of thousands of padlocks.